AmpliconSuite/AmpliconClassifier/README.md

 or longitudinal sampling.
 We provide a script which ***a)*** identifies overlap between pairs of amplicons (using the same input file as `amplicon_classifier.py`),
-***b)*** computes measurements of the similarity of the two overlapping amplicons based on shared breakpoints and shared genomic content - using both a Jaccard index approach and also our own *Symmetric Similarity Score* and *Asymmetric Similarity Score* approaches, and ***c)*** compares the scores against the similarity scores for overlapping amplicons derived from unrelated origins (data derived from Turner et al. _Nature_ 2017 and deCarvalho et al. _Nature Genetics_ 2018, Bergstrom et al. _Nature_ 2020 and the Seattle Barrett's Study).
+***b)*** computes measurements of the similarity of the two overlapping amplicons based on shared breakpoints and shared genomic content - using both a Jaccard index approach and also our own *Symmetric Similarity Score* and *Asymmetric Similarity Score* approaches, and ***c)*** compares the scores against the similarity scores for overlapping amplicons derived from unrelated origins (data derived from Turner et al. _Nature_ 2017 and deCarvalho et al. _Nature Genetics_ 2018, Bergstrom et al. _Nature_ 2020 and Paulson et al. _Nature Communications_).
 The output file `*_similarity_scores.tsv` reports the following columns:
 - Amplicon 1 ID & Amplicon 2 ID
 - Symmetric Similarity Score (a combination of GenomicSegment and Breakpoint scores)